umeshSinghVerma/Youtube-study-kit/README.md

   - **Text Annotations**: Any annotation text provided by the user, displayed below each image.
 - **Downloadable PDF**: Users can download this PDF, creating a permanent, organized study resource for each video.

 ### 5\.
-AI-Powered Summarization and Flashcards (Future Enhancements)
+AI-Powered Summarization and Chat with Video

-- The extension is designed to support future integration with OpenAI’s API for enhanced study tools:
+- The extension is designed to support integration with Chrome built in Ai APIs for enhanced study tools:
   - **Subtitle Extraction**: Retrieves the full subtitle data with timestamps from YouTube videos.
   - **Summarization**: Generates a concise summary of the video, helping users quickly review the main points.
-  - **Flashcard Generation**: Automatically creates flashcards with questions based on key concepts in the video, enabling active recall practice.
-  - **Contextual Q&A**: Allows users to ask follow-up questions based on the video content, with OpenAI generating responses that consider the subtitle context.
+  - **Contextual Q&A**: Allows users to ask follow-up questions based on the video content, with Chrome Built-in generating responses that consider the subtitle context.
-- **User Control**: A toggle or setting lets users choose whether to enable these AI-powered features, ensuring they only run when desired.

 ---